Mobiles and tablets

 Protect yourself by securing your mobile or tablet device

-Use the following guidance to make your mobile phone or tablet more secure.
+Use the following advice to make your mobile phone or tablet more secure:

 - Set a password, Personal Identification Number (PIN), passcode, gesture or fingerprint that must be entered to unlock the device.
-Don’t forget to put PINs on your SIM card, voicemail and also ensure the device is set to automatically lock.
+Don’t forget to put PINs on your SIM card and voicemail, and ensure your device is set to automatically lock.